mdisaev/mdisaev/README.md

 - 👋 Hi, I’m @mdisaev
 - 👀 I’m interested in psychology
-- 🌱 I’m currently learning c, js, java
+- 🌱 I’m currently learning js, java
 - 💞️ I’m looking to collaborate on js projects
 - 📫 How to reach me - tg @trishkeenan